MaxLap/activerecord_where_assoc/ALTERNATIVES_PROBLEMS.md

 https://github.com/EugZol/where_exists

-An interesting gem that also does `EXISTS (SELECT ... )`behind the scene.
+An interesting gem that also does `EXISTS (SELECT ... )` behind the scene.
 Solves most issues from ActiveRecord only alternatives, but appears less powerful than where_assoc_exists.

-* where_exists supports polymorphic belongs_to.
-This is something that where_assoc doesn't do at the moment.
-  However, the way it does this is by doing a pluck on the type column, which in some situation could be a slow query if there is a lots of rows to scan.
+* where_exists supports polymorphic belongs_to only by always doing a `pluck` everytime.
+In some situation could be a slow query if there is a lots of rows to scan. where_assoc also allows directly specifying the classes manually, avoiding the pluck and possibly filtering the choices.

 * Unable to use scopes of the association's model.
 ```ruby